beeware/briefcase/docs/en/how-to/publishing/macOS.md

 dialog, and add your account under the "Accounts" tab.

 Apps are submitted to the macOS App Store using Xcode.
-This requires that you use Briefcase's [macOS Xcode project packaging format](/reference/platforms/macOS/xcode) to build your app.
+This requires that you use Briefcase's [macOS Xcode project packaging format][macos-xcode-project] to build your app.
 To specify this format, add `macOS Xcode` to any Briefcase app command you want to invoke - for example: